pyrolabs/PyroServer/README.md

     - `/delete` - NOT WORKING Deletes the following:
         + Firebase Instance
         + S3 Bucket
-    - `/update` - PlANNED DEPRECATION Updates version of seed that is locationed on the server.
-To speed up single generate endpoint files are being kept on server instead of downloaded from CDN every time.
     - `/test` - Testing endpoint that is often changing functionality

 ## Planned